NFL 2018: Questions abound, from anthems to rule changes

 “I love the Raider fans, I love Oakland, and that’s the primary reason why I’m standing here,” he says.

 Vinatieri is a marvel.
 The NFL’s oldest player at 45, he begins his 23rd pro season in range to pass Hall of Famer Morten Andersen as the leading scorer.
 He was dependable for a decade in New England and then a dozen years in Indianapolis.

 He needs seven field goals to pass Andersen (565) for the most field goals.
 Andersen scored 2,544 points in a league-record 382 games and Vinatieri needs 58 points to break the record.

-“It’s one of those things that I haven’t really thought too much about,” he says.
+“It’s one of those things that I haven’t really though too much about it,” he says.
 “I’m still just trying to help my team win games and keep on putting chapters in this book, and if that happens, fantastic.”